 We extracted the Oceanic Niño Index and Pacific Decadal Oscillation values from NOAA’s Climate Prediction Center (National Oceanic and Atmospheric Administration 2019a) and NOAA’s National Centers for Environmental Information (National Oceanic and Atmospheric Administration 2019b), respectively.
 Monthly Oceanic Niño Index and Pacific Decadal Oscillation values were averaged over the previous 12 months from each year’s sampling effort (i.e., May of year t-1 through April of year t).
+[OK but what about Puget Sound conditions?
+Surely there are data from most of the years on temperature?
+See Smith et al. (2015) for links to Puget Sound data.

-We fit different forms of a random walk model to the time series of shrimp catches to examine 1) whether annual CPUE values had any systematic upwards or downwards trends; 2) whether any trends in shrimp CPUE were common among all species or unique to each genus; and 3) whether any trends over time were related to the ONI and PDO.
+We fit different forms of a random walk model to the time series of shrimp catches to examine 1) whether annual catch per unit of effort (CPUE) [Were catches pooled so the annual total was the unit or replication?
+I think this needs to be clear.
+If so, then there is no information on vertical distribution or diel changes.
+That is your choice but it needs to be clear.]values had any systematic trends; 2) whether any CPUE trends were common among all species or separate; and 3) whether any trends over time were related to the ONI and PDO.
 We then evaluated the data support for each form of model using Akaike’s Information Criterion corrected for small sample size (AICc).
 All CPUE data were log-transformed prior to analysis to meet assumptions of normally distributed errors.

 For a single time series i, we modeled the log-CPUE at time t (xi,t) as a biased random walk, whereby